UNN-ITMM-Software/gsa_nlp_solver/README.md

 ## Python bindings

-AGS is also available from Python.
+GSA is also available from Python.
 To build the bindings add the following commands to cmake call:
 ```bash
  cmake .. -DBUILD_BINDINGS=ON -DPYBIND11_PYTHON_VERSION=<required python version>
 ```